Will Car Insurance Cover Hitting a Pole?

 How Common Is This Kind of Accident?

-Hitting a pole is a very common accident that many drivers will probably have to deal with at some point.
+Hitting a pole or an animal is a very common accident, that many drivers will probably have to deal with at some point.
 From lamp posts to telephone poles, there are many kinds of poles around while you’re driving.
 It can happen if you’re driving too fast and lose control or while you’re driving slowly when parking or reversing.

 - Weather conditions and patches of ice on the road can cause you to hit a nearby pole.